danniliustat/bigcare/README.md

 The course is divided into five chapters, starting with the initial overview of the tools and pipeline using toy or example datasets.
 This section will give you a general idea of the different steps involved in GWAS analysis.
 The subsequent chapters will focus on the breast cancer case study from GEO.
 These chapters will provide a hands-on experience of analyzing real-world data.

+### Folder structure:
+- **Five .HTML files for Chapter 1-5 started with "ch1_..." to "ch5_..."**: These are the course materials with instructions, codes and outputs.
+Double click on them or drag these files to your browser to open.
+  - We will begin with two chapters that provide an overview of the tools and pipeline, using toy or example datasets.
+These small datasets will allow you to grasp the different steps involved in GWAS analysis.
+Additionally, these toy examples will enable you to explore the data structure and manipulate the results easily, as they are small and can be easily opened.
+  - The remaining chapters 3-5 will delve into a detailed case study on breast cancer, utilizing a dataset downloaded from the Gene Expression Omnibus (GEO).
+To facilitate running the analysis on a personal laptop, we have subsetted the genotype data to include only 1000 Single Nucleotide Polymorphisms (SNPs).

+- **Data**: This folder includes the necessary data files, including the toy example datasets, case study data, and the corresponding results.
+We will read data and write outputs to this folder.

+- **Tools**: This folder contains installation packages for other programs that we will use in our course.

 ### Programming Languages:
 Throughout this course, we will primarily use the programming languages Bash and R. It is essential that you have a working knowledge of both languages before carrying out your own analysis.
 Please ensure that you have **RStudio** installed on your laptop to actively participate in the course.